bu-else/2017-doi-app/DOCUMENTATION.md

 ```
 heroku config
 ```
 while in the 2017-doi-server folder.
-They are pretty self explanatory, but if you get a new Twilio phone number you will wantto change TWILIO_NUM and once you have the dispatcher's real number you will want to change DISPATCH_NUMBER.Note that the DISPATCH_NUMBER is currently set to Ben's phone number, and anytime you test this app it sendsBen the text messages as if he were the dispatcher, so please be considerate :).
+They are pretty self explanatory, but if you get a new Twilio phone number you will wantto change TWILIO_NUM and once you have the dispatcher's real number you will want to change DISPATCH_NUMBER.
+Note that the DISPATCH_NUMBER is currently set to Ben's phone number, and anytime you test this app it sends Ben the text messages as if he were the dispatcher, so please be considerate :).

 # Twilio
 Currently, we are using the trial version of Twilio.
-It worked well during the semester, as it allows unlimited messages.However, it can only send to Ben and Michael's numbers.
+It worked well during the semester, as it allows unlimited messages.
+However, it can only send to Ben and Michael's numbers.
 You will want to upgrade it.
-As noted in the issues, Ben pushedthe Twilio number onto this repository and it stayed there for like months, so you [might want to replace it](https://github.com/bu-else/2017-doi-app/issues/54).
+As noted in the issues, Ben pushed the Twilio number onto this repository and it stayed there for like months, so you [might want to replace it](https://github.com/bu-else/2017-doi-app/issues/54).
 It doesn't seem compromised and it doesn't really matter if it gets a lot of texts, [but it might be a good idea to get a new one](https://www.twilio.com/pricing).
 If you do so, you have to set up its webhookhandler as noted above.

 # Google Maps